abdulbadii/history-tidying/README.md

-Click, copy "hist.sh" above, then paste, prepend the Bash functions inside ~/.bashrc file
+Click, copy "hist.sh" above, then paste, prepend the Bash functions inside to ~/.bashrc file

 Tidying up Bash commands history by having good control in erasing certain line(s) by specific number(s) / range) or by a string segment in a history line.